Republican Fears About Holding The Senate Start To Sink In

 Overall though, Republican fortunes in keeping the Senate aren't as good as they should be, especially given the near-perfect map they were gifted this cycle.
 Democrats are defending 26 seats — 10 of which are in states that President Trump carried — while Republicans have nine seats on the ballot, and only one (Nevada) in a state that Hillary Clinton carried.

 Most Republicans believe Sens.
 Joe Donnelly in Indiana and Claire McCaskill in Missouri are their best chances to win seats currently held by Democrats.
-In recent weeks, one of the best bits of news for Republicans was when Florida Gov. Rick Scott announced he would challenge Sen. Bill Nelson.
+In recent weeks, one of the best bits of news for Republicans was when Florida Gov. Rick Scott announced that he would challenge Sen. Bill Nelson.
 The billionaire Scott can give freely to his own campaign, forcing Democrats to perhaps divert resources from other contests.

 In the next tier are Democratic incumbents in states President Trump won by more than 20 points — North Dakota's Heidi Heitkamp, West Virginia's Joe Manchin and Montana's Jon Tester.
-But even Republicans admit all three have strong political identities distinct from the national Democratic party and that they won't be that easy to knock off as once thought.
+But even Republicans admit all three have strong political identities distinct from the national Democratic Party and that they won't be as easy to knock off as once thought.

-In addition, once-competitive states such as Ohio and Pennsylvania have slipped from being realistic opportunities according to multiple GOP sources, both in part because Republicans have struggled to attract strong candidates.
+In addition, once-competitive states such as Ohio and Pennsylvania have slipped from being realistic opportunities, according to multiple GOP sources, both in part because Republicans have struggled to attract strong candidates.
 Some Republicans still mention Wisconsin as a possible sleeper race, where Democratic Sen. Tammy Baldwin is running for re-election.

 Meanwhile, Republicans are at risk of losing as many as three of their own seats.
-The most endangered is Sen. Dean Heller's seat in Nevada, a state won by twice by Barack Obama and again by Hillary Clinton in 2016.
+The most endangered is Sen. Dean Heller's seat in Nevada, a state won twice by Barack Obama and by Hillary Clinton in 2016.
 The contest to replace retiring Sen. Jeff Flake in Arizona worries many Republicans because a late unsettled primary contest could weaken the party's nominee in a state that's changing rapidly.
 And what should be a safe seat in Tennessee is becoming anything but a sure thing, rocketing up the list of GOP concerns.

-All in all, everything has to go right for Democrats to flip the two seats they need to win control of the Senate, including hanging onto most of their own endangered incumbents.
+All in all, everything has to go right for Democrats to flip the two seats they need to win control of the Senate, including hanging on to most of their own endangered incumbents.
 But Republicans are growing increasingly pessimistic about their chances come November — and as many privately note, the environment is probably going to get worse for them before it gets better.

-Hoosier and Mountaineer Brawls
+Hoosier and Mountaineer brawls

 Contests on Tuesday will determine GOP nominees in two critical contests.
 West Virginia is the biggest test yet as to whether Republicans could forgo a winnable opportunity due to primary squabbles.
-A nasty three-way race there pits Rep. Evan Jenkins (the establishment favorite), Attorney General Patrick Morrisey (who argues he's the true conservative candidate in the race) and coal CEO and convicted felon Don Blankenship (who's the most Trump-like figure) against each other.
+A nasty three-way race there pits Rep. Evan Jenkins (the establishment favorite), Attorney General Patrick Morrisey (who argues he's the true conservative candidate in the race) and coal CEO and Don Blankenship (who's the most Trump-like figure) against each other.

-Blankenship is giving Republicans the most heartburn with a racially-charged campaign that's focused as much on Senate Majority Leader Mitch McConnell as it is on Sen. Joe Manchin.
-The former CEO of Massey Energy was convicted in 2010 of conspiring to violate federal mine safety standards after an explosion killed 29 miners.
+Blankenship is giving Republicans the most heartburn with a racially charged campaign that's focused as much on Senate Majority Leader Mitch McConnell as it is on Sen. Joe Manchin.
+The former CEO of Massey Energy was convicted in 2015 on a misdemeanor count of conspiring to violate federal mine safety standards after a 2010 explosion killed 29 miners.
 He served a year in prison and is still on probation, but has painted himself as the scapegoat of federal prosecutions run amok.
 If Blankenship wins the nomination, Republicans fear their chances of winning would evaporate.

 The GOP nomination is also up for grabs in Indiana in another bitter three-way race, this time between Reps.
 Todd Rokita and Luke Messer and businessman Mike Braun.
 Braun, who's funding his own campaign, has styled himself the outsider in the contest, and in a memorable ad even carried around cardboard cutouts of both Rokita and Messer — who dressed similarly for an early debate — to underscore the similarities of the two congressmen.